-(Note – SBH – There appear to be two sites for Annandale brickworks – Annandale brickworks, Crosshouse, Kilmarnock, East Ayrshire and Annandale Colliery and Brick Works, Mauchline, East Ayrshire – hopefully clarification will follow!)
+(Note – SBH – There appear to be possibly two sites named Annandale Brickworks – Annandale Brickworks, Crosshouse, Kilmarnock, East Ayrshire and Annandale Colliery and Brickworks, Mauchline, East Ayrshire – hopefully, clarification will follow!)

-23/03/1934 – Motherwell Times – Good news for Coalbrun district – It was officially announced on Saturday that William Dixon Ltd., coalmasters, Glasgow, had acquired from Mr A. S. Macharg, C.A., Glasgow, the liquidator of the Caprington and Auchlochan Collieries Ltd., the pits in the Coalburn area, which originally formed part of the mineral subjects worked by the firm in the County.
-For the past two years the pits in Coalburn have been carried on under the management of Mr David Todd, who held his appointment under the liquidator.
-It is understood that Mr Todd is now to devote his whole time to the developement of the Annandale Colliery and Brick Works, Mauchline, Ayrshire, which comprises another part of Auchlochan Collieries controlled by the liquidator.
-Despite the difficulties of the times, fairly steady employment has been found at Coalburn during the past two years for nearly 800 mineworkers, but the acquisition of the subjects there by Dixon Ltd., is expected to give a new lease of life to mining in this part of the Upper Ward of the County.
+23/03/1934 – Motherwell Times – Good news for Coalburn district – It was officially announced on Saturday that William Dixon Ltd., coalmasters, Glasgow, had acquired from Mr A. S. Macharg, C.A., Glasgow, the liquidator of the Caprington and Auchlochan Collieries Ltd., the pits in the Coalburn area, which originally formed part of the mineral subjects worked by the firm in the County.
+For the past two years, the pits in Coalburn have been carried on under the management of Mr David Todd, who held his appointment under the liquidator.
+It is understood that Mr Todd is now to devote his whole time to the development of the Annandale Colliery and Brickworks, Mauchline, Ayrshire, which comprises another part of Auchlochan Collieries controlled by the liquidator.
+Despite the difficulties of the times, fairly steady employment has been found at Coalburn during the past two years for nearly 800 mineworkers, but the acquisition of the subjects thereby Dixon Ltd. is expected to give a new lease of life to mining in this part of the Upper Ward of the County.
 At one time the field was almost derelict, but the liquidator stepped in, and, with the assistance of Mr Todd, secured arrangements with the men which made it possible to work and maintain the collieries with a fair measure of success.
-It was stated on Saturday that Dixon Ltd., intend to retain the staff and the miners at the Coalburn pits, and to embark as soon as practicable on a big scheme of developement involving the dewatering of the lower seams.
+It was stated on Saturday that Dixon Ltd., intends to retain the staff and the miners at the Coalburn pits and to embark as soon as practicable on a big scheme of development involving the dewatering of the lower seams.
 This expected to prove a costly undertaking, but it is fraught with great possibilities for this area of the Upper Ward, where there are believed to be abundant supplies of coal.
 William Dixon Ltd., have already considerable interests in this area, having collieries in Blantyre, Carfin, Polkemmet, and Wilsontown.
 Their acquisition of the Auchlochan Collieries is regarded as the most encouraging news that has reached Coalburn district for years.

 c.
 1945 – 1978 – Scottish Industrial Archaeology Survey – Archibald Kenneth and Sons Ltd are owners.